Acknowledgement (Notarization of Document)

 Kindly collate the documents and arrange into sets of three (3) according to the order of documents below:

-Upon completion of the abovementioned requirements, mail your documents to this address:
+Upon completion of the abovementioned requirements, submit your documents in person to this address:

 Philippine Consulate General